3dv-in-ecommerce/3dv-in-ecommerce.github.io/_pages/home.md

   <div class="col-md-12">
     <a href="https://www.cs.umd.edu/~lin/"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/lin.jpeg" | prepend:site.baseurl }}"></a>
     <p>
-      <b><a href="https://www.cs.umd.edu/~lin/">Ming Lin</a></b> Distinguished University Professor at the University of Maryland College Park; Research findings have been patented and licensed by more than 50 companies world-wide including works on clothed body reconstruction and simulation.
-She is also with Amazon Fashion.
+      <b><a href="https://www.cs.umd.edu/~lin/">Ming Lin</a></b> Distinguished University Professor and former Elizabeth Stevinson Iribe Chair of Computer Science at the University of Maryland College Park.
+Her research interests include computational robotics, haptics, physically-based modeling, virtual reality, sound rendering, and geometric computing.
+She has (co-)authored more than 300 refereed publications in these areas and co-edited/authored four books.
+Many of Lin’s research findings have been patented and licensed by more than 50 companies world wide.
+Lin is an Amazon Scholar with Amazon Fashion.
     </p>
   </div>
 </div><br>